Yejashi/obsidianNotes/Class/Spring 2025/Graph Algorithms COSC690/Homeworks/HW2/hw2_answers.md

 ##### b.
 On which graphs does this algorithm reach the final return statement?

+The algorithm will reach the final return statement if

 ##### c.
 Does this algorithm work correctly for every simple, undirected graph of size n > 0?